Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: System Design

 \subsubsection{Agent Context Protocol}

 Inspired by the emerging standard of model context protocol\footnote{https://modelcontextprotocol.io/} that connects LLMs with external tools and resources, we designed the ACP to standardize communication between LLM agents and the experiment environment (Figure~\ref{fig:ACP}).
-ACP aims to establish a standardized channel for perception, information transfer, and interaction between LLM agents and the experiment environment to ensure robust agent integration regardless of agent architecture designs.
-As a result, ACP enforces that LLM agents' behaviors are aligned with the experimental rules and valid action spaces.
-More importantly, agents perceive the experiment and act within it under the same constraints and through the same structured channels as a remote human participant.
-This parity is essential for the validity of controlled, comparative studies.
+ACP aims to ensure agents' behaviors align with the experimental rules and valid action spaces, regardless of agent architecture.
+More importantly, agents perceive and act under the same constraints and through the same structured channels as remote human participants, ensuring parity for controlled, comparative studies.

 At initialization, the experiment controller (Section~\ref{sec:system-components-controller}) constructs an experiment-specific context for agents from the experiment configurations and the interaction conditions specified by researchers.
 The context includes participant IDs, groups, private and public states, permitted actions with schemas, communication channels, perception interval, and experiment rules.
-The perception interval is a time parameter for determining how often the experiment controller issues periodic state summaries of the current situation to the agents.
-The experiment controller will validate that the information in the state summaries is aligned with the private and public states specified in the agent context.
+The perception interval determines how often the controller sends state summaries to agents.
+The controller also validates that each summary is consistent with the pre-defined private and public states for the agent.

-During a session, the state summary generated by the experiment controller also carries the current timestamp and remaining time in the session.
-Agents are expected to take the state summary as input and generate a response of actions, sometimes with rationales if they were asked to do so.
+During a session, each state summary from the controller includes the current timestamp and remaining session time.
+Agents are expected to take the state summary as input and generate a response of actions, sometimes with rationales if required.
 The controller validates responses against the schemas and policies, returns an error message to the agent if an action was identified as invalid, and asks the agent to re-generate the response.
 Once the actions are validated, the controller commits these actions atomically, updates the environment state, and logs the whole interaction.